We had no idea we’d make $103,457.98 our first year blogging.

 Just be careful to read all community group rules before posting questions because some have strict rules on what you can post.

-The first thing that we see most new bloggers do is rush into throwing up ads on their blog to try to try and make money blogging fast, and sometimes this works out GREAT.
+The first thing that we see most new bloggers do is rush into throwing up ads on their blog to try to try and make money blogging fast, and rarely this works out.

 Then our first week of earnings came in…